Xuanyu Zhou bio photo

 Along the Way

-My journey into urban research began in my sophomore year at Zhejiang University, where I was selected for the Qizhenwenxue Undergraduate Research Program.
-Under the guidance of Prof. Shuang Ma and Prof. Shuangjin Li, I first tackled pressing, real-world issues.
-My initial project analyzed post-pandemic urban resilience by using Geographically Weighted Random Forest (GWRF) to link built environment characteristics to recovery rates (published here).
-This experience honed my technical skills in R and foundational academic writing.
-I expanded on this theme by investigating the complex interplay between public health, shared mobility, and urban form, leading the data analysis and authoring key sections of a manuscript submitted to Transportation Research Part D.
+My research journey began in my sophomore year at Zhejiang University, where I was selected for the Qizhenwenxue Undergraduate Research Program.
+Under the guidance of Prof. Shuang Ma and Prof. Shuangjin Li, I analyzed post-pandemic urban resilience using Geographically Weighted Random Forest (GWRF), linking built environment characteristics to recovery rates (published here).
+I then expanded this work to investigate the interplay between public health, shared mobility, and urban form (submitted to npj Urban Sustainability).

-Eager to delve deeper into data-driven urbanism, I joined the Natural AI Lab, led by Mingze Chen, in my junior year.
-There, I spearheaded a project examining the role of Urban Green Space (UGS) in the revitalization of shrinking cities.
-By conducting a time-lagged analysis of Pittsburgh, PA, I uncovered how UGS visitation patterns correlate with demographic resilience.
-I authored the full manuscript, which was presented at the prestigious 2024 ACSP Annual Conference and is now under review at Urban Forestry & Urban Greening.
+In my junior year, I joined the Natural AI Lab led by Mingze Chen, where I spearheaded a study on Urban Green Space (UGS) and shrinking city revitalization through a time-lagged analysis of Pittsburgh, PA.
+This work was presented at the 2024 ACSP Annual Conference and is under review at Urban Forestry & Urban Greening.

-My trajectory culminated in the MIT-UF-NEU joint summer research camp, where I addressed the future of urban mobility.
-Supervised by Prof. Jinhua Zhao and collaborating with Xuan Jiang, I co-developed a sophisticated framework for optimizing Urban Air Mobility (UAM) systems.
-Our model, which integrates dynamic demand and heterogeneous fleets, was validated in a San Francisco Bay Area case study and has been submitted to top-tier venues, including the TRB Annual Meeting and IEEE Transactions on Intelligent Transportation Systems.
+My trajectory culminated at the MIT-UF-NEU joint summer research camp, where I co-developed a framework for optimizing Urban Air Mobility (UAM) systems with Prof. Jinhua Zhao and Xuan Jiang.
+This work has been accepted by the 2026 TRB Annual Meeting (preprint) and is under review at IEEE Transactions on Intelligent Transportation Systems.